sevahn/deconvolution/README.md

-# Cell Types of origin of the cell free transcriptome
+# Cell types of origin of the cell free transcriptome

 * For deconvolving your own cfRNA samples with Tabula Sapiens, check out ```deconvolve_cfrna_tutorial/```